Episodes

 Biography of the Guest

-Kevin Ceres is the Chairman and CTO of Advance and TOKIN, recognized for his pioneering work in artificial intelligence and business innovation.
+Kevin Surace is the Chairman and CTO of Advance and TOKIN, recognized for his pioneering work in artificial intelligence and business innovation.
 With a remarkable career that includes founding billion-dollar organizations and holding 94 patents, Kevin is a thought leader in leveraging technology to drive human progress.
 He has also made significant contributions to the film industry, showcasing his versatility across various creative fields.
 Kevin is passionate about helping others find their sense of purpose through joy, making him a compelling voice in today's discussions on personal fulfillment and success.

 The themes in today’s episode are just the beginning.
 Dive deeper into innovation, interconnected thinking, and paradigm-shifting ideas at www.projectmoonhut.org—where the future is being built.